sbslee/pypgx/README.rst

 ``pypgx.pipeline.run_ngs_pipeline`` in API, this pipeline is designed for processing short-read data (e.g. Illumina).
-Users must specify whether the input data is from whole genome sequencing (WGS) or targeted sequencing (custome targeted panel sequencing or whole exome sequencing).
+Users must specify whether the input data is from whole genome sequencing (WGS) or targeted sequencing (custom targeted panel sequencing or whole exome sequencing).

 This pipeline supports SV detection based on copy number analysis for genes that are known to have SV.
 Therefore, if the target gene is associated with